niklasogren/chargeamps/README.md

 * LoadBalL3 - Current limitation needed for L3 (0)
 * MaxA - When to start load balance (24)

-Create the following Logic variables in Homey:
+Also create the following Text variables:

 * ca-email - your e-mail address/login to Charge Amps
 * ca-password - your password to Charge Amps